-In Section Eighty-One, Governor Reynolds extends the temporary suspension of administrative rules which require the completion of clinical, practical, or internship experience as a condition of obtaining pharmacist licensure.
-As noted in previous Board guidance in response to prior Proclamations, Iowa-registered pharmacist-interns who were unable to complete the college-based clinical program due solely to the COVID-19 pandemic will continue to be eligible for licensure, if all other licensure requirements are met.
+In Section Seventy-Six, Governor Reynolds extends the temporary suspension of administrative rules which require the completion of clinical, practical, or internship experience as a condition of obtaining pharmacist licensure.
+As noted in previous Board guidance in response to prior Proclamations, Iowa-registered pharmacist-interns who are unable to complete the college-based clinical program due solely to the COVID-19 pandemic will continue to be eligible for licensure, if all other licensure requirements are met.

-In Section Eighty-Two, Governor Reynolds extends the temporary suspension of administrative rules which require the completion of a criminal history background check prior to licensure.
-As noted in previous Board guidance relating to deferred background checks, the Board will continue to process license and registration applications which are otherwise complete and will defer the background check until the expiration of the disaster emergency, currently scheduled to expire on January 8, 2021.
+In Section Seventy-Eight, Governor Reynolds extends the temporary suspension of administrative rules which require the completion of a criminal history background check prior to licensure.
+As noted in previous Board guidance relating to deferred background checks, the Board will continue to process license and registration applications which are otherwise complete and will defer the background check until the expiration of the disaster emergency, currently scheduled to expire on May 2, 2021.
 Licensees and registrants will be provided with a fingerprint packet to complete and return within 60 days of the expiration of the disaster emergency.
 Failure to timely return the completed fingerprint packet may result in license or registration rescission.
 Failure to provide truthful information relating to criminal or disciplinary action history on the license application may result in disciplinary action, including license or registration revocation.

-In Section Eighty-Three, Governor Reynolds extends the temporary suspension of administrative rules which prohibit a pharmacist who is licensed in another state from engaging in the practice of pharmacy in Iowa prior to obtaining an Iowa pharmacist license due to requirements which are not able to be satisfied due to this disaster emergency.
+In Section Seventy-Nine, Governor Reynolds extends the temporary suspension of administrative rules which prohibit a pharmacist who is licensed in another state from engaging in the practice of pharmacy in Iowa prior to obtaining an Iowa pharmacist license due to requirements which are not able to be satisfied due to this disaster emergency.

 - A pharmacist who is actively licensed in another state and who wishes to practice pharmacy in Iowa during this emergency period without first obtaining an Iowa pharmacist license: shall have obtained temporary authorization through the National Association of Boards of Pharmacy Passport Program.
-Authorization to practice pharmacy in Iowa via the NABP Passport Program is limited to the duration of the Governor's disaster emergency declaration (currently set to expire January 8, 2021).
-The Passport program had ceased authorizing new participants in the program on October 1, but will be accepting new applicants beginning on December 16, 2020.
-Any Passport that was originally set to expire December 31, 2020 will also be extended. - A pharmacist who is seeking to obtain an Iowa pharmacist license via license transfer: shall complete the National Association of Boards of Pharmacy License Transfer Application.
-Upon submission of a completed application, the Board may issue a pharmacist license and will temporarily defer the criminal history background check and completion of the MPJE-Iowa edition examination until the expiration of the emergency disaster (currently set to expire January 8, 2021).
+Authorization to practice pharmacy in Iowa via the NABP Passport Program is limited to the duration of the Governor's disaster emergency declaration (currently set to expire May 2, 2021). - A pharmacist who is seeking to obtain an Iowa pharmacist license via license transfer: shall complete the National Association of Boards of Pharmacy License Transfer Application.
+Upon submission of a completed application, the Board may issue a pharmacist license and will temporarily defer the criminal history background check and completion of the MPJE-Iowa edition examination until the expiration of the emergency disaster (currently set to expire May 2, 2021).

-- Upon the expiration of the disaster emergency (or earlier if feasible), the Board will provide a licensee who is subject to these provisions with a fingerprint packet to complete the criminal history background check which the licensee shall return no later than 60 days following the expiration of the disaster emergency. - The licensee shall successfully complete the MPJE-Iowa edition examination no later than 120 days following the expiration of the disaster emergency.
-The Board will continue to monitor the availability of testing opportunities and may extend this deadline if warranted. - o Failure of the licensee to submit the completed fingerprint packet or successfully complete the MPJE-Iowa edition examination within the prescribed time may result in license rescission. - Failure to provide truthful information relating to criminal or disciplinary action history on the license application may result in disciplinary action, including license or registration revocation.
+- o The Board will provide a licensee who is subject to these provisions with a fingerprint packet to complete the criminal history background check which the licensee shall return no later than 60 days following the expiration of the disaster emergency. - The licensee shall successfully complete the MPJE-Iowa edition examination no later than 120 days following the expiration of the disaster emergency.
+The Board will continue to monitor the availability of testing opportunities and may extend this deadline if warranted. - Failure of the licensee to submit the completed fingerprint packet or successfully complete the MPJE-Iowa edition examination within the prescribed time may result in license rescission. - Failure to provide truthful information relating to criminal or disciplinary action history on the license application may result in disciplinary action, including license or registration revocation.

-In Section Eighty-Four, Governor Reynolds extends the temporary suspension of administrative rules which require the completion of the required examinations prior to issuance of an emergency pharmacist license to a recently graduated pharmacist-intern pursuant to Board guidance issued May 12, 2020.
+In Section Eighty, Governor Reynolds extends the temporary suspension of administrative rules which require the completion of the required examinations prior to issuance of an emergency pharmacist license to a recently graduated pharmacist-intern pursuant to Board guidance issued May 12, 2020.